ESOL Home Learning Volunteer Training Course

 Course overview

-The Home Learning Scheme aims to provide access to English language learning for adults (including refugees) who are unable to attend a local community-based ESOL class or who require additional support to continue with a class.
+The Home Learning Scheme aims to provide access to English language learning for adults (including refugees) who are unable to attend a local community-based ESOL class or who require additional support to continue their studies.

 This is achieved through volunteer tutors working on a one-to-one basis once a week in a student's home or another suitable venue.
 Students are often unable to attend a class due to reasons such as family or work commitments, health issues, or travel difficulties.